myQwil/gradtemp/README.md

 gradtemp will look for a json config file at `~/config/gradtemp/config.json`

 Options include:
-- `"day": int` - the color temperature for day time.
+- `"day": int` - The color temperature for day time.
-- `"night": int` - the color temperature for night time.
+- `"night": int` - The color temperature for night time.
-- `"dawn": [float, float]` - the time interval where night turns to day.
+- `"dawn": {object}` - The time interval where night turns to day.
-- `"dusk": [float, float]` - the time interval where day turns to night.
+- `"dusk": {object}` - The time interval where day turns to night.

+`"dawn"` and `"dusk"` are json objects with the following fields:
+- "`"start": float`" - The hour that the interval starts.
+- "`"end": float`" - The hour that the interval ends.
-- `"scale": "enum"` - which scaling method to use.
+- `"scale": "enum"` - Which scaling method to use.
+Possible values include:
-  - enum values:
-    - `"linear"`
+  - `"linear"` - Linear scaling.
-    - `"logarithmic"`
+  - `"grow"` - Growing exponential scaling (day turns to night faster).
+  - `"decay"` - Decaying exponential scaling (night turns to day faster).

 Time intervals use the hours of a 24-hour clock.
 For example, `[4, 6]` means the interval occurs between 4am and 6am, while `[16, 18]` would occur between 4pm and 6pm.